-1.1 Program Name and Unique Identifier: Homeowner Assistance (AHP VIII) 1.2 Program Description (This should be the description of the planned program.): This activity assists lessees who reside on Hawaiian Home Lands that are unable to pay mortgage arrears; utilities and home energy costs arrears; property taxes; homeowner, hurricane, and/or flood insurance; or association/common area fees to mitigate financial hardships to prevent lease cancellation and promote housing stability.
+1.1 Program Name and Unique Identifier: Rental Vouchers for Units Developed for DHHL (AHP VI-D) 1.2 Program Description (This should be the description of the planned program.): This activity provides funds for rental housing vouchers (rent/security deposit) for rental units developed for DHHL currently consisting of rent with option to purchase units in the Villages of Lai Opua upon entering into an agreement with the property management company.
 1.3 Eligible Activity Number (Select one activity from the Eligible Activity list.
-Do not combine homeownership and rental housing in one activity, so that when housing units are reported in the APR they are correctly identified as homeownership or rental.): (18) Other Housing Service [810(b)(2)] 1.4 Intended Outcome Number (Select one outcome from the Outcome list.
+Do not combine homeownership and rental housing in one activity, so that when housing units are reported in the APR they are correctly identified as homeownership or rental.): (17) Tenant Based Rental Assistance [810(b)(2)] 1.4 Intended Outcome Number (Select one outcome from the Outcome list.
 Each program can have only one outcome.
-If more than one outcome applies, create a separate program for each outcome.): (6) Assist Affordable Housing for Low-Income Households Describe Other Intended Outcome (Only if you selected "Other" above.): 1.5 Actual Outcome Number (In the APR identify the actual outcome from the Outcome list.): Describe Other Actual Outcome (Only if you selected "Other" above.): 1.6 Who Will Be Assisted (Describe the types of households that will be assisted under the program.
-Please note: assistance made available to families whose incomes exceed 80 percent of the median should be included as a separate program within this section.): ☑ Low-income NH Households ☑ Non-low income NH Households ☐ Non-NH Households Native Hawaiian families eligible to reside on Hawaiian Home Lands whose income is at or below 80% AMI.
-Native Hawaiian families eligible to reside on Hawaiian Home Lands who received NHHBG assistance may receive assistance with homeowner, hurricane, and/or flood insurance.
-1.7 Types and Level of Assistance (Describe the types and the level of assistance that will be provided to each household, as applicable.): DHHL will contract with a service provider to provide homeowner assistance (mortgage arrears; utilities and home energy costs arrears; property taxes; homeowner, hurricane, and/or flood insurance; or association/common area fees) to mitigate financial hardships to prevent lease cancellation and promote housing stability subject to availability of funds.
-Different options will be considered including but not limited to payment of arrears or principal reduction up to approximately \$30,000, as well as interest rate reduction, refinancing the loan, or a combination of these or other options.
+If more than one outcome applies, create a separate program for each outcome.): (6) Assist Affordable Housing for Low-Income Households Describe Other Intended Outcome (Only if you selected "Other" above.): 1.5 Actual Outcome Number (In the APR identify the actual outcome from the Outcome list.): (6) Assist Affordable Housing for Low-Income Households Describe Other Actual Outcome (Only if you selected "Other" above.): 1.6 Who Will Be Assisted (Describe the types of households that will be assisted under the program.
+Please note: assistance made available to families whose incomes exceed 80 percent of the median should be included as a separate program within this section.): Native Hawaiian families eligible to reside on Hawaiian Home Lands whose income is at or below 80% AMI and reside in a rental unit developed for DHHL.
+1.7 Types and Level of Assistance (Describe the types and the level of assistance that will be provided to each household, as applicable.): This activity will provide for rental assistance that will be reviewed on an annual basis subject to availability of funds.
+The monthly rental assistance will be the difference between no more than 30% of the household's monthly adjusted income which will be paid by the eligible household and the Fair Market Rent within the zip code area.

 1.8 APR: (Describe the accomplishments for the APR in the 12-month fiscal year in accordance with 24 CFR § 1006.410(b)(2) and (3)):